 - Faculty Qualifications

 - All ELTI instructors have Master's degrees, native proficiency in English, are highly trained in language instruction, and have extensive experience teaching English as a Second Language (ESL) both in the United States as well as abroad.
 ELTI faculty members and teachers are experienced and committed to helping international students adapt to their new surroundings.

 - The ELTI arranges on-campus housing accommodations in University residence halls and a variety of off-campus options are available.
 Students living on-campus will be close to classes, campus activities, and other students - both American and international.
-ELTI works with a homestay providing company for those students who want to live with an American family.
 Students are encouraged to arrange housing as early as possible due to the limited amount of space available on campus.
 Several apartment complexes located near the University are within walking distance or on public bus routes.
 Apartments offer privacy for those students who prefer a more independent lifestyle.
-For more information, use the Contact Address to ask the school directly (Email: firstname.lastname@example.org).
+For more information, use the Contact information to ask the school directly (Email: firstname.lastname@example.org).

 - Surrounding Area